 PILA brought in Cathy Smith BL to develop best practice guidelines on how to take instructions from a person with an intellectual disability.
 These guidelines were then used to deliver sensitivity training in conjunction with Inclusion Ireland to the team of pro bono lawyers.

-During its pilot phase, the project has helped 7 people with an intellectual disability draft a will or learn more about the will making process.
+The project has helped 24 people with an intellectual disability make a will.
 While the clinics aim to empower clients to take care of their own affairs, ultimately the project hopes to gather learning for the wider legal community.

 As one client put it, “The solicitors explained everything to me as they went along.
 They listened to me very much.
 I thought they were excellent.
 I asked a few questions and if I couldn’t understand they explained it to me.
 I found it hard at the beginning, but they explained it to me and now I understand.
 They were very helpful and nice people to work with.”